roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  I told her, she should fuck married men as often as she can.
 And they all should give me a medal for my service to humanity, for telling her to do it.

  I can only imagine what other married cocks got to enter her hot pussy!
-Report_Story #1